Team-Infinite-Void/transaction-tracker/README.md

 # transaction-tracker
 A Python project that will track a user's transactions.
 Users will be able to securely input and view their purchases and perform data analytics to get a better sense of their total spending within an allotted time.

+# QR Authenticator Steps

+* When you create an account, the program will automatically generate a qr code for you within the project folder.
+You may need to refresh.
+Scan the qr code with the Google Authenticator app and input the code from the Google Authenticator app when attempting to login.
+If it is correct it will allow you to login.
 ## Currently implemented
   * Text-based menu for the user to choose what they would like to do.
     * Adding/deleting records, viewing all records, exiting the program, and delete their account.